Sentence Enhancements for Elderly Crimes in Las Vegas, Nevada - Criminal Defense Laywer Ross Goodman

 Nevada law imposes sentencing enhancements — increased penalties — when the victim is elderly.
 Under NRS 193.167, any person who commits certain crimes “against any person who is 60 years of age or older or against a vulnerable person shall, in addition to the term of imprisonment prescribed by statute for the crime, be punished, if the crime is a misdemeanor or gross misdemeanor, by imprisonment in the county jail for a term equal to the term of imprisonment prescribed by statute for the crime, and, if the crime is a felony, by imprisonment in the state prison for a minimum term of not less than 1 year and a maximum term of not more than 20 years.”

 There are many sentencing enhancements possible depending on circumstances.
-Contact Attorney Ross Goodman for a legal counsel.
+Contact a criminal defense attorney for a legal counsel.